dssg/triage/docs/sources/quickstart.md

 ### 1. Install Triage

-Triage can be installed using pip or through python setup.py.
+Triage can be installed using pip (or `uv pip` if you prefer uv).
 It requires Python 3.8+ and access to a postgresql database (for now). *If you're interested in helping port the queries to support other databases, let us know*.
 Ideally you have full access to a database so triage can create additional schemas inside that it needs to store metadata, predictions, and evaluation metrics.